 And here’s a fun little diddy I managed to whip up!
 See that pink framed, “Make A Wish” print?
 I made that!
 AND it’s a free download sent straight to your inbox if you sign up for my monthly newsletter.
 Just fill in your email address, complete the sign up process and boom!
 Don’t worry, I will never give anyone else your email…no pressure.
 Easy peasy.
 I also have other free printables here.

 So that’s it you guys!
 Did you make it all the way through?
 That was one hefty post!
 Thank you so much for stopping over and taking a gander at my home office makeover with vintage finds.
 The whole process has been amazing, and I can’t wait to do it all over again next Spring.
-Be sure to check out all the other participants here.

 Here’s a couple last looks…a little eye candy for the road…oh and pretty much everything is sourced below because I love ya!